CZhouLab/LncFusion/README.md

 | Distance(HeadGene,TailGene)    | Genomic distance between the head and tail genes, measured in base pairs.
 For fusions involving genes on different chromosomes, or genes located on opposite strands even within the same chromosome, the value is reported as Inf |

-(2) Breakpoint_Annotation.txt: a tab-delimited text file summarizing detected fusion events at the breakpoint level.
+(2) **Breakpoint_Annotation.txt**: a tab-delimited text file summarizing detected fusion events at the breakpoint level.
 Each row corresponds to a specific fusion breakpoint pair, and columns are defined as follows:
 | Field(column)| Description                                   |
 | :-----------:| :---------------------------------------------|
 | BreakPoint	       | Genomic coordinates of the fusion breakpoints in the format chr<chrom1>:<position1>:<strand1>_chr<chrom2>:<position2>:<strand2>.
 The first coordinate corresponds to the head breakpoint, and the second to the tail breakpoint |